Some of these are essential, while others are used to deliver you an optimised shopping experience.

 Polyvinyl chloride, commonly known as PVC, is a synthetic polymer that can be used to create both hard and soft plastics.
 Despite its usefulness as a material, concerns have been raised about the environmental and human health costs of PVC.
 We choose to leave it out of our products for those who wish to avoid this ingredient.

-PVC, also known as polyvinyl chloride, is a synthetic polymer that can be used to create both hard and (with the addition of plasticizers such as phthalates) soft plastics.
-PVC is used in many different products including pipes, packaging, cable insulation, imitation leather, window frames, inflatables and flooring.
-There are concerns about the safety of PVC, due to the presence of plasticizers, particularly phthalates.
+PVC is derived from the petrochemical vinyl chloride, and is used in many different products including pipes, packaging, medical devices, toothbrushes, childrens toys, window frames, inflatables and flooring.
+PVC is a hard plastic, but can be made softer and more flexible with the use of plasticisers.
+There are concerns about the safety of PVC products, due to the presence of these plasticisers, particularly phthalates.
 Because phthalates are not chemically bonded to the polymer, they are prone to leaching and off-gassing.
-Phthalates have been labelled as ‘plausibly’ endocrine disruptors in some scientific studies, and their use has been in decline in recent years due to public and scientific pressure.
+Phthalates have been labelled as ‘plausibly’ endocrine (hormonal system) disruptors in some scientific studies, and their use has been in decline in recent years due to public and scientific pressure.

 Babich, M. A., Bevington, C., & Dreyfus, M. A. (2020).
 Plasticizer migration from children's toys, child care articles, art materials, and school supplies.
 Regulatory toxicology and pharmacology : RTP, 111, 104574. https://doi.org/10.1016/j.yrtph.2019.104574

 Bouma, K., & Schakel, D. J. (2002).
 Migration of phthalates from PVC toys into saliva simulant by dynamic extraction.
 Food additives and contaminants, 19(6), 602–610. https://doi.org/10.1080/02652030210125137